asrhou/NATMI/README.md

 This tool currently provides command-line utilities only.

+A **Docker image** of NATMI can be found in https://hub.docker.com/r/asrhou/natmi.
+The Docker image has all required packages installed and contains connectomeDB2020 database.
+For users **who are not familiar with Python**, this Docker image can greatly simplify the deployment of NATMI.

 ## **3. Required Data and Formats** [(top)](#table-of-contents) <a name="3"></a>

 To explore cell-to-cell communication NATMI uses: